This article will illustrate tools you can use to monitor performance of various advertising methods.

 The difference between starting a deal and completing a deal was usually the ability to get the financing for the unit.

-So our first method of advertising was using newspaper only.
+The first method of advertising was using newspaper only.
 By coordinating with the general manager we limited all advertising related to that weekend’s campaign to strictly newspaper.
 Of course he was really concerned about the volume of activity and he wanted to spend even more money in newspaper ads to ensure a good turnout.
 I nixed that idea because it would greatly distort the results.
-So in testing, be sure to only change one variable, in this case the method was limited to newspaper and the volume of ads in that paper remained normal.
+In testing, be sure to only change one variable, in this case the method was limited to newspaper and the volume of ads in that paper remained normal.

 It was a complete disaster.
 Why?
 Weather; it was a dreary rainy day that Saturday and very few customers walked in the door.
 I was really nervous because I had convinced the owner that this would work.
 Furthermore, I had spent time training the floor staff on how to count the customers and so on and now they were wondering what the heck, this isn’t working.